javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 3. A `finally` handler also shouldn't return anything.
 If it does, the returned value is silently ignored.

-    The only exception from this rule is when a `finally` handler throws an error.
+    The only exception to this rule is when a `finally` handler throws an error.
 Then this error goes to the next handler, instead of any previous outcome.

 To summarize: